Equidistribution of Zeros of Random Polynomials and Random Polynomial mappings on $\mathbb{C}^m$: Introduction and Background

 As another interesting direction, there is an expanding physics literature dealing with the equidistribution and probabilistic problems concerned with the zeros of complex random polynomials.
 See, for example, \cite{FH, Hann, NV98} for foundational research in this area.

 As the most general setting so far, the equidistribution, expected distribution and variance of zero currents of integration of random holomorphic sections with different probabilistic settings (including Gaussian and non-Gaussian types) are studied in \cite{BCM, Bay16, Shif, SZ99}.
 The initial and pioneering work (\cite{SZ99}) in this setting belongs to Shiffman and Zelditch.
-In this paper, we will have a variance estimation and the techniques are based on the papers of \cite{SZ99} and \cite{Shif}.
-In \cite{Bay16}, \cite{Gnyz}, \cite{Shif}, \cite{SZ08}, \cite{SZ10}, the reader can find variance estimations in different probabilistic setups in this general setting of holomorphic line bundles over Kahler manifolds.
-As for the asymptotic expansion of variance, Shiffman has the most recent result.
-In his paper \cite{Shif1}, the asymptotic series expansion of variance (for codimension $1$) in Gaussian setting is derived.
-These problems are heavily related to the asymptotics of Bergman kernel.
+In this paper, we will prove an equidistribution result and the techniques are based on the papers of \cite{SZ99} and \cite{Shif}.
+The main tools are expected distribution and variance estimation of currents of integration related to the zero sets of polynomials.
+In \cite{Bay16}, \cite{Shif}, \cite{SZ08}, \cite{SZ10}, \cite{Gun}, \cite{BG}, the reader can find similar estimations in different probabilistic setups in the general setting of holomorphic line bundles over Kahler manifolds.

 The \emph{pluricomplex Green function} of a non-pluripolar compact set $K\subset \mathbb{C}^{m}$ is defined as follows

 where \thinspace $\mathcal{L}(\mathbb{C}^{m})$ represents the Lelong class consisting of all functions\thinspace\ $u$ plurisubharmonic on $\mathbb{C}^{m}$ such that $u(\zeta )-\ln |\zeta |$ is bounded from above near infinity.
 The upper semicontinuous regularization of $V_{K}(z)$ is the following As is well-known, $V^{*}_{K}(z)\in \mathcal{L}(\mathbb{C}^{m})$ (precisely if $K$ is non-pluripolar, see Corollary 5.2.2 of \cite{Kl}).
 For more detail about the pluricomplex Green function, \cite{Kl} may be useful.